AutoTSMM: An Auto-tuning Framework for Building High-Performance Tall-and-Skinny Matrix-Matrix Multiplication on CPUs

 General matrix-matrix multiplication(GEMM) is the heart of the Basic Linear Algebra Subprograms(BLAS).
 It is widely used in scientific computing, deep learning, statistics, and many other domains.
 Many vendors and communities already optimized GEMM on various platforms.
 There are many open-source implementations including ATLAS\cite{atlas}, OpenBLAS\cite{openblas}, BLIS\cite{blis} and Eigen\cite{eigen}.
 Meanwhile, some vendor libraries like Intel MKL(i.e. OneAPI)\cite{mkl}, ARMPL\cite{armpl}, AOCL\cite{aocl} and ROCM\cite{rocm} are provided on the specific platform.
 The formula of GEMM as follows, where A, B and C are the input matrices with the size of \(m\times k\), \(k\times n\), and \(m\times n\), respectively, \(\alpha\) and \(\beta\) are scalar numbers, C is the output matrix,

 Conventional GEMM implementations are targeting regular-shaped matrices(i.e., m and n are relatively large while k may be moderate).
-However, the input sizes vary in different applications, and the input sizes are usually non-regular-shaped.
-So, optimization of non-regular-shaped GEMM has also drawn a lot of attention.
+However, the input sizes vary in different applications, and the input sizes are usually irregular-shaped.
+So, optimization of irregular-shaped GEMM has also drawn a lot of attention.

 Tall-and-skinny matrix-matrix multiplication(TSMM) is extensively used in applications like deep learning\cite{facebook, Georganas}.
 TSMM means one of the input matrices(A or B) is a tall-and-skinny matrix(one dimension is significantly smaller than another one).
 Many works have been done on TSMM.
 For example, Intel MKL provides highly optimized TSMM on the X86 platform\cite{post}, Facebook already optimized TSMM on X86 processors in their data centers\cite{facebook}, TSM2\cite{tsm2} and TSM2X\cite{tsm2x} discussed the TSMM optimization on NVIDIA GPUs.
 However, TSMM has not been fully discussed, and few works have been done to optimize TSMM on different CPUs.
 Intel MKL provides high-performance TSMM on the X86 platform, but no TSMM implementation is available on other modern CPU architectures.